Are you using Adulterated Jeera/Cumin?

 Cumin seeds are cherished for their unique flavor and aroma.
 They can be used whole or ground, and when dry roasted and ground, they impart a rich flavor to Indian dishes, making them a staple in many households.

-Health Benefits of Jeera:
+Health Benefits of Jeera/Cumin:

 Cumin seeds have a history as a traditional medicine, known for